Badgerati/Fudge/README.md

 [![NuGet](https://img.shields.io/nuget/v/fudge.svg?colorB=1a1c58)](https://www.nuget.org/packages/fudge/)
 [![NuGet](https://img.shields.io/nuget/dt/fudge.svg?colorB=1a1c58)](https://www.nuget.org/packages/fudge/)

-> v2.0.0 is in dev, and will contain non-backwards compatible changes in the Fudgefile (around packages/devPackages: #28)

 Fudge is a PowerShell tool to help manage software packages via [Chocolatey](https://chocolatey.org) for specific development projects.
 Think NPM and Bower, but for Chocolatey.

 If you find any bugs, or have any feature requests, please raise them in the GitHub issues tab.